 The following list has been composed keeping in mind the diverse needs of users, ranging from basic screen recording software to feature-heavy options for gamers and professionals.
 So without further ado, let’s go through our list of the 10 best screen recording software for Windows in 2021.

 Top Screen Recorders for Windows PC (Updated May 2021)

 Here are the 10 best screen recorders for PC that we have carefully curated for all sets of users.
 We have mentioned both free and premium versions so you can pick one based on your requirement and budget.
 You can click on the link below and quickly jump to the corresponding screen recorder.
 But before that, let’s learn what makes a good screen recorder from our explainer below.

-Note: if you need a screen recording software just for recording your Chrome browser, follow the link article to find the best Google Chrome screen recording extensions.
+Note: If you need a screen recording software just for recording your Chrome browser, follow the linked article to find the best Google Chrome screen recording extensions.

 What is a Good Screen Recorder?

 And if a screen recorder comes with a small set of video editing tools like cropping and trimming then that is an added bonus.
-Not to mention, the ability to convert video recordings to GIF or other file formats is great.
-So these are the features that you must look before picking a screen recording for your Windows PC.
+Not to mention, the ability to convert video recordings to GIF (so you can use it with your favourite GIF keyboards) or other file formats is great.
+So these are the features that you must look at before picking a screen recording for your Windows PC.

 Note: I tried these screen recording software on my HP laptop running Windows 10 Pro and they all worked as you’d expect them to.
 Most of the screen recorder apps are free, while some have free versions and free trials.